iPlumb3r/HelloWorld/Machine/readme.md

 Objectives (Why ?) :
 -
-Setting-up a ready-to-use Linux-based physical (or virtual) machine according your needs
+Setting-up a ready-to-use Linux-based physical (or virtual) machine according your needs.

 Description (What ?) :
 -